gianniosgeorgios/Microprocessors-Laboratory/README.md

 3. Compute a numeric expression and displaying to `LCD` screen
 4. Controller of an wagon's automation mobving through `LEDS`

-### Lab 2: Familiarizing with ARM  microcontroller and its Instruction Set Architecture
+### Lab 2: Familiarizing with AVR microcontroller and its Instruction Set Architecture

 1. Simple timer on `LEDS PORT` and counting external interrputs
 2. Simple timer on `LEDS PORT` and counting on-off  dip - switches